 Sandy beaches extend for 32 miles along the island’s southern shore.
-Some favorites with LGBTQ sunworshippers include Stewart Beach, at 6th Street and Seawall Boulevard, and East Beach, at the island’s eastern tip, which is the site of the Galveston Pride Beach Bash & Block Party each June (Galveston Pride 2018 takes place June 8–10).
+Some favorites with LGBTQ sunworshippers include Stewart Beach, at 6th Street and Seawall Boulevard, and East Beach, at the island’s eastern tip, which is the site of the Galveston Pride Beach Bash & Block Party each June (Galveston Pride 2018 takes place this year June 8–10).
 Another good bet is the stretch of sand around 31st and Seawall, which draws revelers from Galveston’s three gay bars—all of which are nearby.

 From here, it’s a short stroll to the beloved—if touristy—Galveston Island Historic Pleasure Pier, which abounds with souvenir shops, bars, and restaurants and contains a small amusement park and Ferris wheel.
 Although the pier feels decidedly retro, it’s only five years old, having been built to replace a previous pier and hotel destroyed by Hurricane Ike in 2008.